Sometimes you have to break free from the golden handcuffs. When enough is enough. #podcast #bravery Click To Tweet

 Read Full TranscriptI gave my boss my resignation letter.
 I'd written it a year ago.
 I just didn't have the guts to leave.
 After I gave him that letter, I was on fucking cloud nine. #CloudNine #work #boss #podernfamily Click To Tweet

-Jennifer: Welcome back to the Third Paddle Podcast.
+Jennifer: Welcome back to the podcast.
 I’m Jen McFarland.

 I’m feeling very reflective today.
 I sat down and met somebody for the first time.
 His name is Nate Frazier.
 He’s a neat man who owns two local businesses here in Portland, iGeek Consulting and Swell, and we were talking about the podcast.